nattadasu/ryuuRyuusei/README.md

 - `/movie info` - Get information about a movie using direct SIMKL ID
 - `/movie search` - Search for a movie

+### Music Commands

+> Utilize Spotify

+- `/music track search` - Search for a track
+- `/music album search` - Search for an album
+- `/music artist search` - Search for an artist

+### External Link Relation Command

+> Utilize nattadasu's AnimeAPI for video type, AniList for manga, and Song.link
+> for music

+- `/relations shows` - Get external link relation for an anime, TV, or movie
+- `/relations manga` - Get external link relation for a manga, limited to AniList, MyAnimeList, and Shikimori.
+- `/relations music` - Get external link relation for a music

 ### Last.FM Integration Commands

 - `/lastfm` - Get your last.fm profile and the scrobble summary

 ### Data Control

-- `/admin_register` - Register a user's MAL account to the bot (admin only), used for backup process if the user can't register their account
-- `/admin_unregister` - Unregister a user's MAL account from the bot (admin only), used for backup process if the user can't unregister their account
-- `/admin_verify` - Verify a user's MAL account to the server that host the bot (admin only), used for backup process if the user can't verify their account
-- `/export_data` - Export your data from the bot in JSON or Python dictionary format
+- `/export_data` - Export your data from the bot in JSON
 - `/profile` - Get your MAL profile, statistic available on extended view (passed from option/argument)
 - `/register` - Register your MAL account to the bot
-- `/unregister` - Unregister your MAL account from the bot
+- `/unregister` - Unregister your MAL account and drops your settings from the bot
 - `/verify` - Verify your MAL account to the server that host the bot (you may need to join the club first)
 - `/whois` - Get information about a user, including their MAL account (if any)

+### Settings Commands

+#### User Settings

+- `/usersettings language list` - List all available languages for the bot response
+- `/usersettings language set` - Set your preferred language for the bot response

+#### Server Settings

+- `/serversettings language set` - Set your preferred language for the bot response
+- `/serversettings member register` - Register member's MAL account to the bot, used when user can't invoke `/register`
+- `/serversettings member unregister` - Unregister member's MAL account from the bot, used when user can't invoke `/unregister`
+- `/serversettings member verify` - Verify member's MAL account to the server that host the bot, used when user can't invoke `/verify`

 ### Miscellaneous Commands